Gurubase/gurubase/README.md

 ### How often is data reindexed?
 - Manual reindexing available anytime.
 Check [How to Update Datasources](#how-to-update-datasources) section to learn more
+- GitHub repositories are reindexed automatically twice a day.
-- Periodic reindexing will be available soon
+- Periodic reindexing for all data sources will be available soon

 ### Is there an API available?
-A public API is in development.
-Features will include:
-- Question answering
-- Data source management
-- Analytics and usage stats
-Join our [Discord](https://discord.gg/9CMRSQPqx6) for API release updates.
+Yes, Gurubase offers a [public API](https://docs.gurubase.ai/api-reference/introduction) to interact with your Gurus.

 ### What's the license for self-hosted Gurubase?
 - Code is licensed under [Apache 2.0](LICENSE)